mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

 ## The products

 MUI is best known for our flagship product, Material UI—but this is just one of three core component libraries we maintain.
-Base UI is our headless component library, and Pigment CSS is a zero-runtime CSS-in-JS library, that is a replacement of the current styling engine that uses emotion/styled-components under the hood.
+Base UI is our headless component library, and Pigment CSS is a zero-runtime CSS-in-JS styling engine.
 We also host Design Kits and pre-built Templates.

 Beyond the core libraries, MUI X offers advanced components like the Data Grid, Date and Time Pickers, and Charts, for more complex user interactions and data visualization needs.